 - The willingness of a brand to listen to feedback from consumers.

 - Responsiveness and good customer service.

-Loyal shoppers still exist but we are also seeing consumers looking around more.
+Loyal shoppers still exist, but we also see consumers looking around more.

 When consumers start shopping around

-Loyal shoppers and consumers, in general, may start exploring other brands for a number of reasons.
+Loyal shoppers and consumers, in general, may start exploring other brands for several reasons.
 And that can happen more quickly and commonly with emerging brands entering the market, disrupting events like the pandemic and other trends influencing industries.

 “Shopper promiscuity is the willingness by shoppers to explore, experiment, and try new things,” said Rebecca Brooks, co-author of “Influencing Shopper Decisions – Unleash the Power of Your Brand to Win Customers.”
 “It’s leading to a different way that consumers are evaluating brands and even where brand comes into play for them during the shopping decision.”